What’s inside the gift bag every Grammy performer gets - NewsBreak

 The gift bags are assembled by Distinctive Assets, the same folks behind the six-figure swag bag sent to all Oscars nominees.

-This year’s gift bag, which will be hand out to artists like Billie Eilish, Lil Nas X, BTS and the Foo Fighters, includes:
+This year’s gift bag, which will be handed out to artists like Billie Eilish, Lil Nas X, BTS, and the Foo Fighters, includes:

 - Voucher for liposuction on your arms